-Residential Care or Nursing Care?
+Residential Care or Nursing Care: What’s The Difference?

-Care homes all around the UK and Scotland offer a variety of different care services, from lower level needs to more advanced needs.
-With a range of care options available, many people are left wondering what the differences are between residential care and nursing care.
 Both care types are very similar, offering round the clock care and support, offering residents with as little or as much assistance as they need to complete everyday living tasks or activities they love to do.
 From helping residents with their personal care, personal hygiene, communication or assisting those with reduced mobility, both nursing and residential care within care homes can support this.

 What is Residential Care?

-Residential care is general care and support provided to those within a care home and is designed for individuals who need low level assistance with day to day tasks, administering medication and mobility assistance whilst encouraging independent living.
+Residential care is general care and support provided to those within a care home and is designed for individuals who need low level assistance with day-to-day tasks, administering medication and mobility assistance whilst encouraging independent living.
 Residential care is also known as ‘group living arrangements’ or ‘assisted living’.
 Residential care homes provides lots of social opportunities and some also provide a range of onsite facilities in which residents can take advantage of.
-Residential care homes are ideal for those with low level care needs, where residents will treat the care home as their home, living their without the stress of daily household management, all alongside receiving 24 hour support.

 What is Nursing Care?

-Nursing care is similar to residential care, supporting those with personal care in a group living environment offering 24 hour care and support alongside providing medical care.
-This type of care is designed for those who need frequent medical treatment or intensive rehabilitative care, for example, those who have suffered from a stroke, anyone who requires peg feeding, anyone with physical disabilities and anyone with long term health conditions in which are common in old age.
 This type of care is given by registered nurses, qualified nurse practitioners and qualified care assistants who take on a host of responsibilities, including contributing to a residents plan of care, administering medication and collaborating with other medical professionals.
-Those who receive nursing care will experience the benefits of group living, providing the support needed to move around the care home, alongside accessible activities which are also provided to ensure all individuals receive a varied lifestyle.
+Those who receive nursing care will experience the benefits of group living and the support needed to move around the care home, alongside accessible activities which are also provided to ensure all individuals receive a varied lifestyle.

-What is the Difference Between Residential and Nursing Care?
+The Difference Between Residential and Nursing Care

 Both nursing and residential care supports residents within a homely environment where qualified staff are available 24 hours a day, nursing care just has an additional nursing team providing more advanced care.
 Every individual receiving care will have a care plan dedicated to meeting their individual needs, yet with nursing care, qualified nurses or district nurses will monitor and devise care plans, whilst providing and administering treatment, caring for those with medical conditions, physical disabilities, learning disabilities, or other complex conditions, illnesses or mental health issues.

-For both nursing and residential care, residents are cared for 24 hours a day, 7 days a week, with nurse call points located around every bedroom throughout all care homes, meaning nurses and care assistants can be called upon during any time of the day or night in which they are needed to provide specialist medical care.
+For both nursing and residential care, residents are cared for 24-hours a day, 7 days a week, with nurse call points located around every bedroom throughout all care homes, meaning nurses and care assistants can be called upon during any time of the day or night in which they are needed to provide specialist medical care.

 As mentioned above, personalised care plans are important, they are put together by the care homes to make sure comprehensive support is offered and residents receive care all within a personal, wellbeing and medical perspective.